Story and photos by Manos Angelakis

 And when it comes to foodstuff and wines, the finest that the world produces is available in New York City, year round.

-Paris has Fauchon, Les Halles and Marché Président-Wilson; London has the food court at Harrods, Marks & Spencer, Mercato Metropolitano and Bang Bang Oriental; New York has Zabars, Balducci, Fairway, Petrossian, the Cellar at Macy’s, Mercado Little Spain and Eataly to name but a few.
+Paris has Fauchon, Les Halles and Marché Président-Wilson; London has the food court at Harrods, Marks & Spencer, Mercato Metropolitano and Bang Bang Oriental; New York has Zabars, Balducci, Fairway, Petrossian, Murray's Cheese Store, Chelsea Market, Mercado Little Spain, Rio Market, H-Mart, Deluxe Food Market, Food Bazaar Supermarket in Long Island City, Sahadi’s in Brooklyn Heights, Calabria Pork Store in the Bronx, NetCost Market in Brighton Beach, Titan Foods in Astoria and Eataly to name but just a few.
 Whatever you wish, whenever you want it, you’ll find it in this city.

 At Astor Wines & Spirits, Acker Merrall & Condit, Millesima, Ambassador Wines, and many other liqueur stores (as the establishments that sell wines and spirits are known) you can have French Grand Crus at prices sometimes cheaper than what they retail in France.
 And if your fancy runs to American, Spanish, Italian, Portuguese, Australian, Chilean, Argentinean, Greek, Israeli, Bulgarian, Hungarian, Turkish, Cypriot or any other wine or spirit, they are plentifully available.